Rosetta, Neurosnap SDK, and the Rise of Soft Evaluation

 The useful position of EvoEF2 is between very simple heuristics and full protocol-driven modeling systems.

 Inside Neurosnap SDK, EvoEF2 exposes this through functions such as calculate_stability, calculate_interface_energy, calculate_binding, rebuild_missing_atoms, build_mutant, and build_mutants.
-These are exactly the kinds of operations that appear when a pipeline needs to compare many candidates quickly before committing to deeper refinement.
+These are exactly the kinds of operations that occur when a pipeline needs to quickly compare many candidates before committing to deeper refinement.

 The boundary should stay clear.
 EvoEF2 does not provide RosettaScripts-style protocol composition, generalized Monte Carlo exploration, docking frameworks, or broad conformational search infrastructure.
 Its strength is compact scoring and local structural evaluation.